ParadexRelayer/Consumer-API-docs/readme.md

 ## Deposits/Withdrawals

 Paradex is a non-custodial platform.
 This means you retain complete control of your funds and they stay in your own wallet until a trade takes place.
 As such, there is no way to deposit or withdraw funds to or from Paradex.
 Assets can be moved in and out of your wallet either programmatically or via an application.
-You will need to wrap ether and set allowances for tokens you want to sell.
+You will need to wrap Ether and set allowances for tokens you want to offer.

 ## Wrapping ETH and Setting Allowances

-The ERC20 standard was created to provide a common interface for how tokens.
+The ERC20 standard was created to provide a common interface for tokens.
 Ether is not currently an ERC20 token and has to be converted to an ERC20 compatible token called Wrapped-ETH (WETH).
 This conversion process is called wrapping, with 1 WETH being equivalent to 1 ETH.
 Another feature of ERC20 tokens is allowances.
 Allowances allow you to control how much of your funds can be transferred out of your wallet by the 0x contracts used by Paradex.
 By default your allowances are set to 0, so before you begin trading you'll need to set allowances for your tokens.
 Even once you have set your allowances set, no funds can be transferred out of your account without you putting a valid order on the orderbook.
-If you try and place an order to Paradex without setting an allowance for that token, your order will enter an unfunded state.
+If you try and place an order to Paradex without setting an allowance for that token, your order will be in an unfunded state.
 If you want to set allowances programmatically, the 0x.js library provides some convenience methods to help you do that: https://www.0xproject.com/docs/0xjs#token

 ## Placing and Signing Orders

 To place orders on the book that can then be sent to the 0x contracts to be traded when matched you have to submit a signed order (zrxOrder).
 This is slightly different from the payload signing process described above.
 When placing requests to the order endpoint, you have to go through both signing processes as they maintain security at different points in the system.
 Signing the payload message proves to the Paradex API that you control the account you are sending orders for while signing the order itself gives authority to the 0x contract to settle your order.

-To get the correct parameters for a zrxOrder object we have a conveniance method `orderParams` that returns a zrxOrder object along with a fees object.
+To get the correct parameters for a zrxOrder object we have a convenience method `orderParams` that returns a zrxOrder object and a fees object.
 The fees object tells you what fees your order will incur if traded.
 For transparency fees are split into two parts: baseFeeDecimal and tradingFeeDecimal.
 The baseFeeDecimal is the gas cost to execute the trade(s) while the tradingFee is the commission on the trade.
 Fees are proportional to the amount of your total order that get's filled.
 For example, if only 50% of your order gets filled you will only pay 50% of the fees quoted.
 Once issued fee quotes are valid for 30 minutes.

 To call the orderParams endpoint you need to submit the following:
 ```